rjsteedmanyippee/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# 🎮 Tic-Tac-Toe in Java

-Simple Tic Tac Toe game coded with Java
+A simple **Tic-Tac-Toe game** built in Java.
+Play against a friend locally with a clean console interface.